polkadot-js/apps/README.md

 A Portal into the Polkadot network.
 Provides a view and interaction layer from a browser.

 This can be accessed as a hosted application via [https://polkadot.js.org/apps/](https://polkadot.js.org/apps/).

+## overview

+The repo is split into a number of packages, each representing an application.
+These are -

+- [apps](packages/apps/) This is the main entry point.
+It handles the selection sidebar and routing to the specific application being displayed.
+- [app-explorer](packages/app-explorer/) A simple block explorer.
+It only shows the most recent blocks, updating as they become available.
+- [app-extrinsics](packages/app-extrinsics/) Submission of extrinsics to a node.
+- [app-storage](packages/app-storage/) A simple node storage query application.
+Multiple queries can be queued and updates as new values become available.

+In addition the following libraries are also included in the repo -

+- [ui-react-app](packages/ui-react-app/) A reactive (using RxJS) application framework with a number of useful shared components.
+This will be moved to the [@polkadot/ui](https://github.com/polkadot-js/ui/) repository once it reaches a base level of stability and usability.
+(At this point with the framework being tested on the apps above, it makes development easier having it close)